http4s/http4s/docs/docs/client.md

 While `Client` is abstract in its effect type `F`, we will use concrete `IO` throughout this guide.

+Let's briefly chat about the `Resource` wrapping the return type.
+Every request/response pair is transmitted over a connection, which is a finite resource.
+When you are done reading the `Response`, you return from the `Resource`.
+This releases the connection so that it may be re-used by another request/response pair, or shutdown.

 Here's a quick example app to print the response of a GET request.

 ```scala mdoc